How to Increase User Engagement on the Website? | 6 Key Strategies

 You can look at scroll depth to identify where you need to add extra content to increase engagement.
 Google has a free tool called News Tagging Guide (NTG) that connects to your Google Analytics account through a simple tag and allows you to implement scroll depth and measure newsletter sign-ups and social shares.

-You can also use tools like Google Optimize to set up A/B tests, identify which content users engage with the most, and apply the same practices to other areas of your website.
+You can also use tools like Google Optimize to set up A/B tests, identify which content users engage with the most, and apply the same practices to other website areas.

 How to Increase User Engagement?

-Now that you know which metrics to measure, let’s look at 6 effective strategies to increase user engagement levels.
+Now that you know which metrics to measure, let’s look at 6 effective strategies to increase user engagement.

 1. Add More Images and Videos

 Images, videos, QR codes, and other interactive content inside the article help retain user engagement.
-Let’s face it–nobody will read a huge block of text, even if the information in it is valuable.
+Let’s face it–nobody will read a huge block of text, even if its information is valuable.

-In fact, according to a study by Google and Yahoo, visitors stay twice longer when the first article they land on contains an image compared to articles without a top image.
+In fact, according to a study by Google and Yahoo, visitors stay twice as long when the first article they land on contains an image compared to articles without a top image.

-Below is a good example from dw.com where the image is placed right after the third paragraph.
-Because attention span normally starts to decrease by the third paragraph, this is a good place to hook user attention back in.
+Below is a good example from dw.com, where the image is placed right after the third paragraph.
+Because attention spans normally start to decrease by the third paragraph, this is a good place to hook users back in.

 Source: dw.com